A simple symmetric exclusion process driven by an asymmetric tracer particle: Steady State

 for $L > n \geq 0$, with the initial conditions $\rpf L 1 pq = \rpf L{L}pq = 1$. \end{prop}

 \begin{proof} Decompose the set of words in $\Omega_{L,n}$ beginning with $\hat{1}$ into those beginning with $\hat{1}0$ and those with $\hat{1}1$.
-From the definition of $w$ in \eqref{def-ss-wt}, it is clear that the contribution of the first subset gives the first term on the RHS, the extra $0$ in front contributing $1+nq$.
+From the definition of $w$ in \eqref{def-ss-wt}, it is clear that the contribution of the first subset gives the first term on the right-hand side, the extra $0$ in front contributing $1+nq$.

 The second subset requires a little more care.
 Consider a word $\tau = (\1, \tau_2, \dots, \tau_{L-1}) \in \Omega_{L-1,n-1}$, and form $\tau' \in \Omega_{L,n}$ as $\tau' = (\1, 1, \tau_2, \dots, \allowbreak \tau_{L-1})$.
 Comparing $w(\tau')$ and $w(\tau)$, we see that they have the same number of factors since the number of $0$'s in both is $L-n$.
 Moreover, each factor in $w(\tau')$ is $p$ plus the corresponding factor in $w(\tau)$.
 It is now easy to see that replacing $p$ by $p/(1+p)$ and $q$ by $q/(1+p)$ in $w(\tau)$ will give rise to the same factor as $w(\tau')$ except for an overall power of $1+p$.
 This proves the result. \end{proof}